-HYD 180 Pneumatics in Automation
+HYD 180 Fluid Power in Automation

-This course introduces the basic components and functions of pneumatic systems and their application to automated machinery.
+This course introduces the basic components and functions of hydraulic and pneumatic systems and their application to automated machinery.
 Topics include standard symbols, compressors, control valves, control circuits, actuators, maintenance procedures, switching and control devices as applied to automated machinery.
-Upon completion, students should be able to demonstrate an understanding of the operation of compressed air and vacuum systems including design, troubleshooting, and applications.
+Upon completion, students should be able to demonstrate an understanding of the operation of hydraulic fluid and compressed air and vacuum systems including design, troubleshooting, and applications.